 Other chalk reefs: You can also dive other locations such as East Runton or the chalk reef off Weybourne.
 Follow the same procedures as for Sheringham, ie surface swim for 5 or 10 minutes and then drop down, swim north then turn around and head back south back to the beach.

 The tides off the Norfolk coast are very strong and these dives must be carried out at slack water (when the water has least movement).
 Also as they are accessed by a steeply shelving beach you need calm seas in order to get a safe entry and exit.
 You can calculate slack water as the centre of slack water is approx. 2 hours after low tide at Cromer or 2 and a half hours after high tide.
-Slack water lasts for about 1 hour so you can therefore enter the water approx. one and a half hours after high or low tide.
+Slack water lasts for about 1 hour so you can therefore enter the water approx. one and a half hours after low tide or 2 hours after high tide.
 View Cromer tide times on these website Cromer Tide Times Cromer Tide Forecasts Comer Tide times

 The gullies can be dived at low or high tide but the wrecks are most easily done at low tide slack when the tips of the wrecks stick out of the water.
 There is some great information on the two wrecks and how best to dive them on the Seasearch East website, see Rosalie and Vera dives.